B-Roux/notebook/Arch-VMwarePlayer-setup.md

 5. Allocate the rest of the disk for the Linux Filesystem:
    1. Move down to the 'Free space' row and select 'New.'
    2. The prefilled value should be the remaining disk space (in my case, 16GB), hit enter.
-   3. If the type is not automatically filled as `Linux fulesystem' change it in the type menu
+   3. If the type is not automatically filled as 'Linux filesystem' change it in the type menu.
-   4. Ensure that there is no green 'Free Space' row
+   4. Ensure that there is no green 'Free Space' row.

 The disk should be ready to partition.
 Read over the table to ensure everything is okay, then hit 'Write' and type `yes` to proceed.
 You can now quit the `cfdisk` partition tool.
 You can re-run `lsblk` to ensure the changes took effect.